 For those of you that are having a little difficulty in finding the absolute perfect combination of pressure relief and support because of special circumstances, here are a few tips and tricks along the way that may help you along the way ... in no particular order.
 Don't forget that the forum is also a great place to ask your specific questions that you haven't found an answer for.

 • If you are very athletic and broad shouldered or heavy chested (or both), a thicker softer comfort layer may be necessary to allow your shoulders to sink in enough.
-2 area zoning with the shoulder and chest area being firmer than the hip area may also be very beneficial.
+A zoned mattress with the shoulder and chest area being softer than the hip area may also be very beneficial.

 • For exclusive stomach sleepers, the thinnest possible layer that gives you pressure relief for the pointy Iliac crest of the pelvis (perhaps 1") with a firmer support layer underneath is usually best.

 • If you are exclusively a back sleeper, then measuring the depth of the recessed lumbar area may be a good starting point for the thickness of your comfort layer.
 This can be easily measured by standing straight with your rear end and upper back lightly touching a wall and measuring the distance of the gap in your lumbar area.

 • If you carry a lot of weight in your hips and/or have heavy/wide hips, especially with thinner shoulders, then a zoned mattress core that is firmer under your hips may be very helpful.